mdn/content/files/en-us/web/css/font-variant-emoji/index.md

 {{CSSRef}}

-The **`font-variant-emoji`** allows web authors to set a default presentation style for displaying emojis.
+The **`font-variant-emoji`** [CSS](/en-US/docs/Web/CSS) property specifies the default presentation style for displaying emojis.

-Traditionally this was done by appending a _Variation Selector_, either `U+FE0E` for text or `U+FE0F` for emoji, to the emoji codepoint.
+Traditionally, this was done by appending a _Variation Selector_, `U+FE0E` for text and `U+FE0F` for emoji, to the emoji codepoint.
 Only emojis listed as contributing to a [Unicode emoji presentation sequence](http://www.unicode.org/emoji/charts/emoji-variants.html) are affected by this property.

 ## Syntax